 Grand Turk is also home to the only lighthouse in the country.
 Found on the cliffs overlooking the treacherous North Reef, it was built in 1852 and prefabricated in England.

-Many beautiful white sand beaches are on Grand Turk, including the excellent Governor’s Beach, English Point, and Cockburn Town Beach with the backdrop of the nation’s capital.
+Many beautiful white sand beaches are located here, including the excellent Governor’s Beach, English Point, and Cockburn Town Beach with the backdrop of the nation’s capital.

 Along the oceanfront Front Street and Duke Street, many old scenic buildings and villas stand, many with interesting histories.
 In the center of the island, the salinas and dividing walls from the old salt industry can still be seen today.